Confined Space Training · Medium Risk

 Q: Is this course City & Guilds Accredited

 A: Although Rob is a City & Guilds assessor, this particular course is not City & Guilds accredited.
-However, we can organise this for you - just contact us for details.

 Now fully competant and can work in a safe manner in confined space.
 The training delivered was A*

 Attended Confined Space Medium Risk course in September 2020, the course was very impressive.
 The Covid-19 measures put in place were excellant each person was sat 2 metres apart with clear tape seperating each delegate, there was plenty of space to move around in, clear signage and the staff regularly sanitized the refreshment area & touch points.
 The Covid policy was easy to follow.
 Great training experience.